AML RegTech roundup webinar – summary

 This [rise] is not lost on the market, in terms of not only the potential penalty amount, which are very damaging, but also the reputational impact they can have.
 This is a concern – they need to be able to address some of these challenges.

-The regtech industry relies on key technologies for solutions, and the advancement of these technologies has benefited the sector as a whole.
-Looking at the key options, Henry explained the importance of the likes of cloud computing, robotic process automation (RPA), machine learning and natural language processing to developments on a wider scale.
+The RegTech industry relies on key technologies for solutions, and the advancement of these technologies has benefited the sector as a whole.
+Looking at the key options, Henry explained the importance of the likes of cloud computing, intelligent process automation (IPA), machine learning and natural language processing to developments on a wider scale.

-Regtech is here to stay.
-Pointing to the fact that regulators see the benefit, Henry insisted:
+RegTech is here to stay.
+Pointing to the fact that regulators see the benefit, Dr Balani insisted: